 Q: Can I still visit my grandchildren if I’m experiencing symptoms of COVID-19?

 A: No, it’s not recommended to visit your grandchildren if you’re experiencing symptoms of COVID-19.
 You should prioritize your own health and the health of your grandchildren by seeking medical attention and isolating yourself until you’re no longer contagious.
-(See Also: Is Dominican Republic Safe To Visit?
-Discover The Truth)
+(See Also: Is It Safe To Visit Palermo?
+The Truth Revealed)

 Q: How can I reduce the risk of transmission when visiting my grandchildren?